yan-cheng-1113/CS540Projects/README.md

 # CS540Projects
-This repository contains class projects I wrote for the introductory AI class at UW-Madison.
+This repository contains class projects I wrote for the introductory AI course at UW-Madison.